 We’re so sorry for your loss.
 A miscarriage is never easy to get over, we know – and we also know that it can leave you afraid of trying for another baby in case it happens again.
 But what is the chance of suffering a 2nd miscarriage?
 Is it actually any higher than if you’d never miscarried at all?

-What are the chances of miscarriage?
+What’s the ‘normal’ risk of miscarriage?

-Should we try again?
+Should we try again straight away or wait?

 Your doctor may advise you to wait for a specific period of time but, that aside, there is no right or wrong answer to this one.